ksh168/ksh168/README.md

-### Hi there 👋, my name is Kunal
+### Hello there! 👋, my name is Kunal
 #### I am pre final year student at NIT Warangal, IN

 Skills: C++ | Python | MATLAB | SQL | Arduino | Data Structures and Algorithms

-Other Interest: Astronomy ❤️ | Graphic Designing
+I ❤️ Astronomy

 💼 Looking for new opportunities